“Like” Other Nations on Facebook!

 SEE ALSO: 2008 puppy mill bust in Yellowstone County, MT– Details here.

 Why are puppy mill regulations so hard to pass?
 Because money and power come down on the side of exploitation.
 Montana’s previous attempts to regulate puppy mills–House Bill 515 (to provide minimum standard of care for a maximum number of dogs) and HB 390 (to require inspections)–died when they were tabled by the House Agriculture Committee in the 2011 legislature.
 Farmers and ranchers fear that any animal regulation will eventually impede their ability to make money off of their own sentient animals, while profit-driven pro-breeding groups like the AKC actively lobby against bills to regulate breeding in Montana and elsewhere (see also “AKC fails to oppose puppy mills“).
 Meanwhile, shelters kill “excess” animals by the millions.
-Click here to comment on a proposed puppy mill rule to strengthen the Animal Welfare Act.
+Click here to learn what you can do.
 Learn more: PuppyMillRescue.

-Two of our paws-down favorite commercials use humor to make the point…
+Two paws-down favorite commercials use humor to make the point…

 Black Eyed Peas ask: “Where is the love?”
 (Hint: You won’t find it in puppy mills!)